 - Referred to LEP Pathway for ESL instruction only if their English skills are limited.

 - May be referred to legal services for assistance to adjust their immigration status.

-- May be referred for participation in appropriate activities that do not require them to have Social Security Number (SSN) or work authorization (e.g. basic education, GED completion, and high school attendance) to prepare for job search and employment later when they receive their work authorization.
+- May be referred for participation in appropriate activities that do not require them to have Social Security Number (SSN) or work authorization (e.g. basic education and high school equivalency completion) to prepare for job search and employment later when they receive their work authorization.

 To identify PRUCOL cases in eJAS add a PU component code to the eJAS component screen and refer to additional services as needed.

 5.2.5 What is the CE process for LEP parents?